-Chart 3.8: Businesses adversely impacted by COVID-19, current and expected, by industr March 2020 - Chart 3.9: Businesses adversely impacted by COVID-19, current and expected, by type of impact, March 2020 Table 3.6: Trading status by business size, 30 March 2020 21 Chart 3.10: Share of each industry in the Australian business population and the proportion businesses that are currently operating, 30 March 2020 Chart 3.12: Proportion of businesses trading that made changes to workforce arrangement in the last two weeks as a result of COVID-19 by employment size, 30 March 2020 Table 3.7: Selected workforce changes in the last two weeks for the largest employing industries, 30 March 2020 23 Table 3.8: Impacts reported by business, 30 March 2020 23 Chart 3.13: Business operational impacts for businesses currently trading by industry, 30 March 2020 24 Table 3.9: How businesses are responding, 30 March 2020 24 Table 3.10: Top 3 reported business responses by type of response, by industry, 30 March 2020 Inflation 26 Chart 4.1: Measures of inflation-Consumer Price Index, underlying inflation and Living Co Index for employee households, growth rates Table 4.1: Consumer Price Index, underlying inflation, Living Cost Index for employee households, index and growth rate over the year 27 Chart 4.2: Consumer Price Index, underlying inflation and Living Cost Index for employee households, cumulative growth rates 27 Wages 28 Chart 5.1: Measures of nominal wages growth, quarterly and cumulative growth rates, inde эх Table 5.1: Measures of nominal wages growth, growth rate over the year 29 Chart 5.2: Wage Price Index by industry, average annual growth over decade and growth over year to December quarter 2019 30 Table 5.2: Average hourly total cash earnings for full-time non-managerial employees paid lat the adult rate, by industry and method of setting pay, May 2018 the adult rate, by industry and method of setting pay, May 2018 Labour market 31 31 . .
-32 Labour market 31 32 32 Labour market Table 6.1: Employment, monthly hours worked and unemployment 31 32 32 33 Chart 3.9: Businesses adversely impacted by COVID-19, current and expected, by type of impact, March 2020
+Chart 3.8: Businesses adversely impacted by COVID-19, current and expected, by industry March 2020 Chart 3.9: Businesses adversely impacted by COVID-19, current and expected, by type of impact, March 2020 Table 3.6: Trading status by business size, 30 March 2020 .
+21 Chart 3.10: Share of each industry in the Australian business population and the proportion businesses that are currently operating, 30 March 2020 Chart 3.11: Reasons for having paused trading as a result of COVID-19 by employment siz Chart 3.12: Proportion of businesses trading that made changes to workforce arrangement in the last two weeks as a result of COVID-19 by employment size, 30 March 2020 Table 3.7: Selected workforce changes in the last two weeks for the largest employing industries, 30 March 2020 .
+23 Table 3.8: Impacts reported by business, 30 March 2020 .
+23 Chart 3.13: Business operational impacts for businesses currently trading by industry, 30 March 2020 .
+24 Table 3.9: How businesses are responding, 30 March 2020 .
+24 Table 3.10: Top 3 reported business responses by type of response, by industry, 30 March 2020 4 Inflation 26 Chart 4.1: Measures of inflation-Consumer Price Index, underlying inflation and Living Co- Index for employee households, growth rates Table 4.1: Consumer Price Index, underlying inflation, Living Cost Index for employee households, index and growth rate over the year .
+27 Chart 4.2: Consumer Price Index, underlying inflation and Living Cost Index for employee households, cumulative growth rates .
+27 5 Wages 28 Chart 5.1: Measures of nominal wages growth, quarterly and cumulative growth rates, inde X Table 5.1: Measures of nominal wages growth, growth rate over the year .
+29 Chart 5.2: Wage Price Index by industry, average annual growth over decade and growth over year to December quarter 2019 .
+30 Table 5.2: Average hourly total cash earnings for full-time non-managerial employees paid the adult rate, by industry and method of setting pay, May 2018 Table 5.3: Change in total wages, 14 March to 4 April 2020 .
+32 6 Labour market .
+33 Table 6.1: Employment, monthly hours worked and unemployment .
+33 Chart 6.1: Unemployment, underemployment and participation rates .
+34